jessies98/jessies98/README.md

 </h2>
 Hi!
-I'm Jessie — a motivated and detail-oriented aspiring cybersecurity professional with a background in Mechanical Engineering Technology.
-I'm currently pursuing my bachlors in Information and CyberSecurity Operations.
-I am certified in CompTIA Security+, Network+, and Microsoft SC-900, and I'm actively pursuing the Microsoft SC-300: Identity and Access Administrator Associate certification.
+I'm Jessie.
+A motivated and detail-oriented aspiring cybersecurity professional with a background in Mechanical Engineering Technology.
+I'm currently a senior pursuing my bachlors in Information and CyberSecurity Operations.
+I am certified in CompTIA Security+, Network+, Cisco CCNA 200-301 and Microsoft SC-900.